HTTimer/Timer/NEW.md

 Everything else
 ---------------
 - Select multiple Solves from Timelist, and apply flags,penalty,delete,... for all of them
-- Display "Select all" button, if multiple solves are selected
+- Display "Select all" button, if multiple, but not all solves are selected
 - Sort Timelist by date xor time
 - Feature Documentation
 - Help
 - How to contribute
-- Collection
 - Friends
 - Compare to Friends
 - TTW-Like things